briandoll/kitandride/_posts/2014-07-09-mike-skalnik.md

 ### Favorite [Rule?](http://www.velominati.com/the-rules/)

 I'm not a fan of the rules.
-While they're tounge in cheek, I've met some folks who take them seriously and that annoys me.
+While they're tongue in cheek, I've met some folks who take them seriously and that annoys me.
 Rule #1 is ride your bike.
 Rule #2 is have a blast.